-The purpose of this study is to not only provide a development strategy for the short-term, but to also provide direction and guidance in how the County should mold its transit program to best support the continued growth and development of Gwinnett County for the long-term.
-The TDP will serve as a tool to inform Gwinnett County officials and its residents about future transit needs, the projects and technologies that address those needs, and the cost and benefit implications of those projects.
-The plan also considers an evaluation of potential funding sources.
+This study provided a development strategy for the short-term and direction and guidance on how the County should mold its transit program to support the continued growth and development of Gwinnett County for the long-term.
+The TDP serves as a tool to inform Gwinnett County officials and its residents about future transit needs, the projects and technologies that address those needs, and the cost and benefit implications of those projects.
+The plan also included an evaluation of potential funding sources.
 The engagement-led study resulted in broad support and sets the stage for a successful referendum on a new sales tax to fund transit in 2024.

 After 18 months of continuous engagement, the Gwinnett County Board of Commissioners unanimously approved the $17 billion TDP that will be implemented over 30 years.
-Key to this success was a plan that is able to implement microtransit across the entire county, bus rapid transit, and nearly every fixed route in the first 10 years of the plan.
-At the Georgia Transit Association Annual Conference, this project won the Innovation Award.
+Key to this success was a plan that can implement microtransit across the entire county, bus rapid transit, and nearly every fixed route in the first 10 years of the plan.
+At the Georgia Transit Association Annual Conference, this project won the Innovation award.

 Solutions and Outcomes